scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Influence-diagrams (IDs) are used to represent and analyse decision making situations under uncertainty (:cite:`howard2005influence`, :cite:`miller1976development`).
 Like Bayesian Networks, IDs have at their core a directed acyclic graph, but IDs also specify decision and utility nodes.
 IDs describe interactions between a set of variables and become influence models (IMs) when conditional probability distributions are attached to the graph’s nodes.
 A decision-maker is interested in choosing a decision rule for a decision (conditional on the values of its parents in the ID) that maximises its expected utility.
 IMs have been extended to multi-agent settings (:cite:`koller2003multi`, :cite:`hammond2021equilibrium`) and causal influence models (CIMs) :cite:`everitt2021agent` allow for causal interventions and the ability to ask counterfactual questions :cite:`pearl2009causality`.

 Statistical and causal IDs have already shown promise for a wide variety of applications from the design of AI systems with safe and fair incentives (:cite:`everitt2021agent`, :cite:`carey2020incentives`, :cite:`everitt2019reward`, :cite:`holtman2020towards`, :cite:`everitt2019modeling`, :cite:`langlois2021rl`, and :cite:`cohen2020asymptotically`) to applications in business and medical decision making (:cite:`gomez2004real`, :cite:`kjaerulff2008bayesian`).
 Nevertheless, although Python libraries exist for Bayesian networks, perhaps most prominently, *pgmpy* :cite:`ankan2015pgmpy`, these libraries lack specific support for IDs.
 We found two Python wrappers of C++ influence diagram libraries: *pyAgrum* and *PySMILE*.
-These were limited by usability (we couldn’t readily install them), maintainability (using multiple languages) and versatility (they did not cover multi-agent or causal IMs).
+These were limited by usability (we couldn’t readily install them), maintainability (using multiple languages) and versatility (they did not cover multi-agent or causal IDs).
 A Python library that focuses on implementing statistical and causal IDs is therefore needed to ensure their potential application can be explored, probed, and fully realised.

-Consequently, this paper introduces *PyCID*, a Python library built upon *pgmpy* and *networkx* :cite:`hagberg2008exploring`, that concentrates on this need for an implementation of IDs and IMs (including their causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing decision-making situations. *PyCID* can solve single-agent IDs, find Nash equilibria in multi-agent IDs, and compute the effect of causal interventions.
+Consequently, this paper introduces *PyCID*, a Python library built upon *pgmpy* and *networkx* :cite:`hagberg2008exploring`, that concentrates on this need for an implementation of IDs and IMs (including their causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing decision-making situations. *PyCID* can solve single-agent IMs, find Nash equilibria in multi-agent IMs, and compute the effect of causal interventions.
 It can also find which variables in an ID admit incentives.
 For example, positive value of information :cite:`howard1966information` and value of control :cite:`shachter1986evaluating` tell us when an agent can benefit from observing or controlling a variable.
-Meanwhile other incentives concepts, recently proposed in :cite:`everitt2021agent`, reveal which variables it can be instrumentally useful to control and when a decision-maker benefits from responding to a variable :cite:`everitt2021agent`.
-Reasoning patterns are a related concept in multi-agent IDs, they analyze why a decision-maker would care about a decision :cite:`pfeffer2007reasoning`, and these can also be computed in *PyCID*.
+Meanwhile, other incentives concepts, recently proposed in :cite:`everitt2021agent`, reveal which variables it can be instrumentally useful to control and when a decision-maker benefits from responding to a variable :cite:`everitt2021agent`.
+Reasoning patterns are a related concept in multi-agent IDs that can also be computed in *PyCID*, they analyze why a decision-maker would care about a decision :cite:`pfeffer2007reasoning`.

 The next section will describe *PyCID*'s architecture along with installation instructions and some necessary background knowledge.
 We then move to showcasing some of *PyCID*'s features through applications to incentives and analysing games.
 In the *Causal Influence Diagrams* section, we demonstrate how to instantiate a simple CID in *PyCID* before demonstrating how to find the nodes which admit incentives in the *Incentives* section.
 Next, we turn to multi-agent CIDs and show how to use them to compute Nash equilibria.
 Finally, we explain how *PyCID* can construct random (MA)CIDs and conclude by discussing the future of *PyCID*.